Angelk234/toDoList-ssu/README.md

 ----machine as a client----

-you only write the IP by you server and ":5500".
+you only write the IP of you server and ":5500".
 example:
 '192.168.100.8:5500'